syamilwan/BadWordDetector/README.md

 # BadWordDetector
-Standalone project to detects offensive words on YouTube's videos for my school project.
+Automation project that detects offensive words on YouTube's videos for my school project.